-The IDA participant (or their dependent if the account is meant for them) must be listed on the Title and the mortgage, unless no mortgage exists.
+The IDA participant (or their dependent if the account is meant for them) must be listed (with or without other parties) on the Title and the mortgage, unless no mortgage exists.

 If participants have purchased their home using IDA funds and have additional funds remaining, they may use this as a one-time principal reduction.